 Earnings per share - Basic earnings per share is calculated by dividing net earnings attributable to common stockholders by the weighted-average number of shares of Common Stock outstanding during the period.
 Diluted earnings per share is calculated similarly but includes potential dilution from the exercise of stock options and stock awards, except when the effect would be anti-dilutive.
 Earnings per share are computed using the "treasury stock method."

-For the three years ended December 31, 2013, 2012 and 2011, options and share grants outstanding for 2 million shares, of common stock have been excluded from the computation of diluted earnings per share because their effect was anti-dilutive.
+For the three years ended December 31, 2014, 2013 and 2012, options and share grants outstanding totaling approximately 2 million shares have been excluded from the computation of diluted earnings per share because their effect was anti-dilutive.